nylas/components/components/schedule-editor/README.md

 #### Setup

 If you haven't registered for a Nylas account yet, you can do so at dashboard.nylas.com.
-Once there, head to the **Components** tab and create a new Scheduler component.
+Once there, head to the **Components** tab and create a new Scheduler Editor component.

 #### Allowed domains